 A conference in the bi-millennial year of the death of Gaius Iulius Caesar Octavianus Augustus at the University of Sydney

 Caesar Augustus died at Nola on 19 August, 14.
 On conventional dating, 2014 marks 2000 years since his death and offers a chance to reflect on the man, his history, the culture named after him and the different ways that scholarship studies and has studied him.

-Confirmed speakers include Dr Barbara Levick, Professor Nicholas Purcell and Professor Maria Dettenhofer.
+Confirmed speakers include Dr Barbara Levick and Professor Nicholas Purcell.
 Professor Karl Galinsky will deliver the 21st Todd Memorial Lecture during the conference.